The hop on hop off Barcelona bus tour, aka the Bus Turistic, brings you to the city’s main attractions using just one ticket.

-Unfortunately refunds cannot be made once tickets are purchased.
+No, unfortunately refunds cannot be made once tickets are purchased.

-Is the Bus Turistic wheelchair accessible?
+Is the Barcelona sightseeing bus wheelchair accessible?

 Yes.
 Keep in mind though that wheelchair customers will not be able to access the upper deck.

+Yes, but now the whole way.
 Take the blue line to the Tramvia Blau-Tibidabo stop and change for the Tramvia Blau or Bus 196 to get to the Funicular de Tibidabo.

 Prospective Barcelona travelers, let us continue our journey of knowledge!

-If you’ve got any questions about the hop on hop off bus or anything else please don’t hesitate to ask me any questions in the comments below.
+If you’ve got any questions about these Barcelona sightseeing bus tours or anything else please don’t hesitate to ask me any questions in the comments below.